Wine and Food Pairing Guide

 Regular wines usually have an alcohol content of about 10 – 15%.
 Fortified wines have had their alcohol content increased to 18 – 22% by the addition of neutral grape spirits or grape brandy being made from the same grapes.

 Port is the only majorly significant fortified wine made from red wine.
 Port is traditionally produced in the Duoro Valley of Portugal from a blend of five red wine varieties.
 Ports come in three categoriesL Tawny port are less fruity and are mellower and more subtle and are aged in casks sometimes up to 30 years.
-Vintage are typically the most exceptional and finest ports and are aged in their bottles.
+Vintage is typically the most exceptional and finest ports and are aged in their bottles.
 Ruby are lesser quality ports that are a blend of other ports and have a crimson color with a smooth sweet fruity flavor.

 Pairing Wine and Food